briandgomez/Study/Back End/Notes.md

 # API
 A Application Programming Interface is the middleman between a client and a server.
 It takes the request from a client and retrieves the data based on the request.
 The server then responds with the information in JSON format.
-**REST** - Representational State Transfer is a software architecture style that creates constraints on the communication between clients and servers.
+**REST** - Representational State Transfer is a software architecture style used as a standard for all inetractions between computers through the web

 **JSON**  - Javascript Object Notation is a format used for transporting and storing data.
 **Endpoint**  - the point where the API and another program meet (the end of a communication channel).
 **Route** - the name used to access a endpoint.